wbteng9526/mtut_fr/README.md

-# Unimodal Face Classification with Multimodal Training - FG2021
+# Unimodal Face Classification with Multimodal Training

+## This is a PyTorch implementation of the following paper:
+## Unimodal Face Classification with Multimodal Training